Compact Implementation Guidance

 Conditions Precedent (CP) Report

 The CP report is designed to track the compliance status of the specific CPs listed in the relevant grant agreement or the PIA.
 Additional CPs may be introduced as a result of implementation letters, DRLs or other communications from MCC to the partner country.
-These CPs should also be included in the CP list for the relevant fund types.
+These CPs should also be included in the CP report for the relevant fund type(s).

-The CP report captures information about the timing, associated project activities, status and relevant documentation for each CP.
+The CP report captures information about the timing, associated project activities, status, and relevant documentation for each CP.
 This report also tracks all CP deferrals or waivers requested by the AE.
-Note that while conditions to EIF are not conditions to disbursement11, they are still included in the CFF CP report for ease of tracking.
+Note that while conditions to EIF are not conditions to disbursement, they are still included in the CFF and threshold CP reports for ease of tracking.

 Every quarter, the AE should mark each CP as satisfied, not satisfied, retired, not applicable (N/A), deferral requested, or waiver requested.
 These options should be used as follows:

-- N/A: to be used when the CP is not applicable for the given quarter (for instance, when a CP needs to be met prior to Q4, but it is only Q2, or for those QDRP components not required for an out-of-cycle disbursement request).
+• N/A: to be used when the CP is not applicable for the given quarter (for instance, when a CP needs to be met prior to Q4, but it is only Q2).

 It is important for AEs to be specific about the documentation providing evidence of CP satisfaction (attaching relevant supporting documentation within the CP report where appropriate), and to include a justification for any CP waiver or deferral requests in the Explanatory Notes.
 Any request for CP waivers or deferrals must justify why MCC should approve the request (noting that the requirements for waiving CPs are much more stringent) as well as expected implications, if any, for program results, the economic logic, economic rate of return, or beneficiary analysis.
 If the requested CPs are not deferred or waived, the CP will be considered not satisfied and the related funds cannot be disbursed that quarter.